 - Play with texture.
 Make the cheese sauce thicker or thinner by just adjusting the amount of milk used.
 It’s all personal preference here!

-- Use room temperature milk.
+- Use room-temperature milk.
 Cold liquids take longer to thicken.
-Set the measured amount of milk out on the counter a while before making the sauce to let it warm up a bit.
+Set the measured amount of milk out on the counter for a while before making the sauce to let it warm up a bit.

-You can serve this cheese sauce over whatever cooked noodles you like for a delicious homemade mac and cheese.
+You can serve this cheese sauce over your favorite pasta for a delicious pairing!

 But it doesn’t stop there!
-It’s also great drizzled over chicken, on broccoli, over roasted veggies, on nachos, slathered on your favorite burger, you name it.
+It’s also great drizzled over a chicken dish, on broccoli, over roasted veggies, on nachos, slathered on your favorite burger, you name it.
 You really can’t go wrong!

-We love pairing this sauce for a creamy mac and cheese over blackened chicken with peas.
+We love pairing this sauce with creamy mac and cheese over blackened chicken with peas.

 The cheese sauce can be stored in the refrigerator for about a week.
-I like to store it in an airtight resaleable glass jar or plastic container.
+We like to store it in an airtight resealable glass jar or plastic container.

 To reheat your leftover cheese sauce, you have a couple of options:

-- Stovetop: Reheat in a saucepan on low on the stove until warmed through.
+- Stovetop: Reheat in a small saucepan on low on the stove until warmed through.
 Stir frequently.

 Fontina Cheese Sauce